Bedrock-OSS/bedrock-wiki-legacy/concepts/biomes.md

 A transition mixing these two extremes would help the change between the two be less jarring.
 To achieve this, simply add a new transition tier, such as “Void” with a value of `0`.

-In the case that this transition could be represented by more than one biome, the set of space dedicated to these transition biomes could end up being sufficiently large for the transition to always occur between the two extremes.
-If only one biome should act as this transition, however, the biome may need to be duplicated for combinations of other used aspects to reserve enough of the targeting space for the transition to always occur.
+In the case that this transition tier could be represented by more than one biome, the set of space dedicated to these transition biomes could end up being sufficiently large for the transition to almost always occur between the two extremes.
+If only one biome should act as this transition, however, the biome may need to be duplicated for combinations of other used aspects to reserve enough of the targeting space for the transition to frequently occur.

 ##### Arrangements
 Because strict boundaries aren’t a given in the Nether’s multi-noise system, biomes are never absolutely arranged; the concept of [slotting](#regions) doesn’t exist in the Nether.
 However, biomes in this system can still be arranged relative to one another, so long as all targeted values across all Nether-declaring biomes are considered.

 ###### Clustering
 Biome clustering is rather straightforward and becomes more obvious as the count of biomes registered for the Nether increases.
-Biome clustering occurs when a group of related biomes have sufficiently close values.
-To cluster biomes together, simply assign targets to every biome that are only mildly offset from one another.
-Ensure the every biome has its own unique values to avoid conflicts.
+Biome clustering occurs when a group of related biomes have sufficiently close aspect targets.
+To cluster biomes together, simply assign targets to each appropriate biome that are only mildly offset from one another, ensuring that each biome has its own unique values to avoid conflicts.

-Due to the nature of the multi-noise system, there is no guarantee that all the biomes in an intended cluster will generate together, but more than likely at least some of them will.
+Due to the nature of the multi-noise system, there is no guarantee that all the biomes in a designed cluster will generate together in a cluster instance, but typically more than one will.

 For biomes targeting values farther away from the averages for each aspect in the cluster, a small [target adjustment](#target-adjustment) may need to be provided to ensure the “outermost” biomes in the cluster don’t bleed too far into space that would typically be designated for biomes outside the cluster.

 ###### Isolation
 Biomes may be isolated at the extremes of the values of an aspect.
 Setting a biome to target a value near the extremes (`-1` or `1`) of any aspect can help ensure the rarity of that biome.
 With a sufficiently large number of biomes per [used aspects](#ignoring-aspects), these isolated biomes will typically be smaller and form simple, discrete shapes due to Perlin noise interpolation.
-Such isolated biomes become increasingly smaller and rarer for each aspect targeted with an extreme value.
+Such isolated biomes become increasingly smaller and rarer with each added aspect targeted with an extreme value.

 ###### Avoidance
 The dual nature of the range of Perlin noise for aspects can be used to force biomes away from one another.
 If the biome count for the Nether is small, [transitions](#tiering-transitions) can be established to separate biomes.
 For larger biome counts, biomes can avoid each other by setting their targets *for a single aspect* to opposing extremes, such as `-1` and `1`.
 This will effectively [isolate](#isolation) both biomes and prevent them from ever directly touching.